davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Watched The Tush Show on WTBS.

 Day before I left to move to N.O. again.
 My co-worker pretty clearly had a kidney stone.
-He was writing on the floor.
+He was writhing on the floor.
 Hi very friendly boss came to check on him.
 He said "aah, you just need to fart.
 Go on, fart it out," while rubbing the guy's shoulders.

 ## Acted in: